Kansai region: Overview

-The Kansai region is a cultural center and the historical heart of Japan, with 11% of the nation's land area and 22,757,897 residents as of 2010.
+The Kansai region is a cultural center and the historical heart of Japan, with 11% of the nation's land area and 22,757,897 residents in 2010.
 The Osaka Plain with the cities of Osaka and Kyoto forms the core of the region.
 From there the Kansai area stretches west along the Seto Inland Sea towards Kobe and Himeji, and east encompassing Lake Biwa, Japan's largest freshwater lake.
 In the north, the region is bordered by the Sea of Japan, to the south by the Kii Peninsula and the Pacific Ocean, and to the east by the Ibuki Mountains and Ise Bay.

 Four of Japan's national parks lie within its borders, in whole or in part.
-The area also contains six of the seven top prefectures in terms of national treasures.
+The area contains six of the seven top prefectures in terms of national treasures.
 Other geographical features include Amanohashidate in Kyoto Prefecture and Awaji Island in Hyōgo.

 The Kansai region is often compared with the Kantō region, which lies to its east and consists primarily of Tokyo and the surrounding area.
 Whereas the Kantō region is symbolic of standardization throughout Japan, the Kansai region displays many more idiosyncrasies – the culture in Kyoto, the mercantilism of Osaka, the history of Nara, or the cosmopolitanism of Kobe – and represents the focus of counterculture in Japan.
 This East-West rivalry has deep historical roots, particularly from the Edo period.
 With a samurai population of less than 1% the culture of the merchant city of Osaka stood in sharp contrast to that of Edo, the seat of power for the Tokugawa shogunate.

 Many characteristic traits of Kansai people descend from Osaka merchant culture.
 Catherine Maxwell, an editor for the newsletter Omusubi, writes: "Kansai residents are seen as being pragmatic, entrepreneurial, down-to-earth and possessing a strong sense of humor.
-Kantō people, on the other hand, are perceived as more sophisticated, reserved and formal, in keeping with Tokyo’s history and modern status as the nation’s capital and largest metropolis."
+Kantō people, on the other hand, are perceived as more sophisticated, reserved and formal, in keeping with Tokyo's history and modern status as the nation's capital and largest metropolis."